Application deadline: July 1, 2014

 Organized by: College of Agriculture and Natural Resources, Michigan State University.

-To address the emerging needs of food safety, Michigan State University (MSU) will conduct a one-week short course with a focus on food safety policy development, risk analysis, and program implementation.
-Michigan State University is recognized as a center of excellence in training and capacity building nationally and internationally.
+Michigan State University (MSU) is recognized as a center of excellence in training and capacity building nationally and internationally.
+To address the emerging needs of food safety, MSU conducts a one-week short course with a focus on food safety policy development, risk analysis, and program implementation.

 - Food systems, food safety and international food trade.